Skip to content

 Libra Constellation

 Libra constellation lies in the southern sky.
-It is one of the zodiac constellations, first catalogued by Ptolemy in the 2nd century CE.
+It is one of the zodiac constellations, first catalogued by the Greek astronomer Ptolemy in the 2nd century CE.
 The constellation’s name means “the weighing scales” in Latin.
 Libra is usually depicted as the scales held by the Greek goddess of justice Dike (or Astraea), represented by the neighbouring Virgo constellation.

-Libra is the only zodiac constellation that represents an object, not an animal or a character from mythology.
+Libra is the only zodiac constellation that represents an inanimate object, not an animal or a character from mythology.
 The four brightest stars in the constellation form a quadrangle.
 Alpha and Beta Librae mark the scales’ balance beam, and Gamma and Sigma Librae represent the weighing pans.
 The constellation is represented by the symbol ♎.

 Facts, location and map